Kate Ogston: Biography

-Ogston won second place at the New Zealand Industrial Exhibition, Wellington, 1885 and third place at the New Zealand and South Seas Exhibition, Dunedin 1889-1890.
+Ogston won second place at the New Zealand Industrial Exhibition, Wellington, 1885, and third place at the New Zealand and South Seas Exhibition, Dunedin, 1889-1890.

 She signed the New Zealand women's suffrage petition.
-She was also engaged in golfing, and was the first elected President of the Dunedin Ladies Golf Club, which first met at her home on 22 June 1892.
+She was also engaged in golfing and was the first elected President of the Dunedin Ladies Golf Club, which first met at her home on 22 June 1892.

-She died in 27 Sep 1916 and is buried in Anderson Bay Cemetery.
+She died on 27 September 1916 and is buried in Andersons Bay Cemetery.

 Collections

 Ogston's work is held in the permanent collection of the Dunedin Public Art Gallery, and the Hocken Collection, University of Otago.